 Collaborative Piano Summer Workshop

-Join us for the first symposium and workshop on collaborative piano at the TCU School of Music.
-This fully-online event is geared toward undergraduate college piano students in their junior and senior years who may be contemplating graduate studies in collaborative piano at an elite institution, known for its strong piano tradition; however, all pianists are welcome to register and attend, regardless of skill level or previous collaborative experience.
+Join us for the 2nd annual symposium and workshop on collaborative piano at the TCU School of Music.
+This fully-online event is primarily geared toward undergraduate college piano students in their junior and senior years who may be contemplating graduate studies in collaborative piano at an elite institution, known for its strong piano tradition; however, all pianists are welcome to register and attend, regardless of skill level or previous collaborative experience.

 Each participant will receive a private lesson with Dr. Bukhman via Zoom or FaceTime (or in person for local participants).
 With the students’ consent, lessons may also be observed (audited) by other participants.
-Due to the nature of teaching online without vocal or instrumental collaborators, instruction will focus on the piano parts, as well as developing skills in reading multiple lines concurrently.
-We will utilize singing and playing to assist in the process, and learn to read, hear, and internalize non-piano parts of various types.
+Pianists are welcome to perform with or without their own duo partners, as circumstances may allow.
+When singers/instrumentalists are not available, we will utilize singing and playing to assist in the process, and learn to read, hear, and internalize non-piano parts of various types.
 We will learn that, in the absence of actual partners, our eyes and ears can be trained to combine forces and create an acute awareness of the missing sounds, resulting in faster and more accurate learning.

-Enrolled participants will receive a detailed daily schedule, including their private lesson time, approximately one week prior to the workshop.
+Enrolled participants will receive a detailed schedule of their activities approximately one week prior to the workshop.